Looking back, 2011 was a phenomenal year. Life was so much better, so much simpler.

 There was no pandemic, kids (and all that’s involved with raising them properly entails) hadn’t yet entered the picture, and MS had not robbed Nicholle of the ability to walk; she, in fact was using her recently completed master’s degree to further her career, herself, and thereby us.
 We had also closed on our own house and were loving it.
 The most complicated it was had to do with finding time to train for the inaugural Ironman Texas.
 But, even then, that minor inconvenience all seemed to snap together.

-Following the end of swim season, I & a co-worker rode our bikes up to Austin on a cold, rainy Saturday, and I ran the Austin Marathon cold (no focused marathon training), finishing a full minute faster than I had the day before.
+Following the end of swim season, I & a co-worker rode our bikes up to Austin on a cold, rainy Saturday, and I ran the Austin Marathon cold (no focused marathon training) on Sunday, finishing a full minute faster than I had the year before.
 A few weeks later, the student teacher I had been assigned was ready for her solo stint in the classroom; if there were no classes for me to cover or “other duties as required” to tend to, I was able to hit the weight room or go for a run around the campus during the day and get in long bike rides or swims in the afternoon and evening.
 By the time IMTX rolled around, I was in some of the best shape of my life and had a heck of a strong finish: 11:16:09, almost a full hour faster than Ironman Coeur d’Alene two years prior.

 The next day, Nicholle & I learned we were expecting our first kid, who would be born the following January.
 Another would be born in 2015, and then our entire world would be rocked in 2016 when a near-fatal infection began to exacerbate Nicholle’s MS diagnosis to take away her ability to run, to walk, to be independent in the sense that most “normal” people live their lives.
 More and more responsibilities transferred to me, including transitioning Nicholle in and out of bed at night and again in the morning.
 By the end of 2019, she would be in a wheelchair, unable to even hobble around with a rollator, manipulating physics to swing her hips side to side, forcing her legs into (relative) motion, as she had done the past two years.